 World War I Graves

-The six Australians killed during that Battle of Bitapaka September 11, 1914 were the first buried at Bitapaka:
+The six Australians killed September 11, 1914 during the Battle of Bitapaka were the first buried at this cemetery:

 Able Seaman William G. V. "Billy' Williams, AN&MEF - AA.
 B. 3.

 Able Seaman John Courtney (alias, John E. Walker), RAN, AA.
 A. 5

 Captain Brian C. A. Pockley, Australian Army - AA.
 A. 1

 Able Seaman John E. Walker, AN&MEF - AA.
 A. 5

 AN&MEF - AA.
 A. 15

 Lt.
 Commander Charles B. Elwell, Royal Navy - AA, A, 11